jayanti-prasad/MDSIM/namd-tutorials/README.md

 # Step by step procedure to run molecular dynamics simulations with NAMD

+## What it is ?

+  Molecular dynamics is one of the most important areas of research and in order to be proficient, productive and solve real life problems, such as drug design, one must have expertise in physics, chemistry, mathematics, biology, computer science and software engineering !
+  This is really an unreasonable requirement and so despite having outstanding numerical codes available, such as GROMAX, and NAMD, may users feel helpless.

+  Here I am presenting a simple python script which can run a molecular dynamics simulation using NAMD end-to-end in a very smooth way, without requiring any GUI to be running.
+  This means that this script can be launched in an automatic way on cloud systems, such as amazon AWS, without any difficulty.

 ##  A. Software needed :

+  - Python 3.6+

-  - CHIMERA  - This is used for visualizing as well well as for molecular docking with the help of AutoDock Vina .
+  - CHIMERA (optional)  - This is used for visualizing as well well as for molecular docking with the help of AutoDock Vina .

-  - VMD  - VMD is used in  GUI/Visual mode as well as command mode of various operations such as solvate, ionization, running namd simulation etc. Note that everything that can be done with the GUI can be done with the command line also.
+  - VMD - Here  it is mostly used in  command mode for  various operations such as  Solvation and neutrilization.
+However, GUI model is useful for post processing.

   - NAMD - For carrying out molecular dynamics simulations.

-  - Text-Editor - Any  editor such as vi note-pad etc will be fine.
+  - Text-Editor - Any  editor such as vi note-pad etc., will be fine.

 ##  B. Parameter Files: